Compassionate Care for Orthopedic Sports Injuries in Las Vegas and Henderson, NV

 Other symptoms include redness, swelling, bruising, and difficulty bearing weight or moving an arm or leg.
 For dislocations and fractures, the body part may appear out of place or deformed.

 Causes of Sports & Musculoskeletal Injuries

 Traumatic injuries, such dislocations and fractures, are often the result of accidents.
 This includes direct blows to the body and falls.
 Failing to warm up properly before exercising can also lead to pulled muscles and other injuries.
 Poor training, conditioning, and form as well as use of improper equipment or not using protective gear can also cause injury.

 Chronic sports injuries can develop from repetitive motions that irritate tissue over time.
 Body mechanics and poor form and can also contribute.
 Acute injuries that do not receive proper medical care can become chronic if not addressed.

 Treating & Preventing Sports Injuries at Dignity Health - St. Rose Dominican Hospitals

 The first step in the prevention and treatment of sports injuries is to stop exercising or playing when you get hurt.
 Do not disregard persistent pains or aches.
 Pushing through the pain can cause more harm — and put you out of commission for a longer period of time.
 The next step is usually rest, ice, compression, and elevation (RICE) with over-the-counter anti-inflammatory medicines if necessary.

 Seek medical care for deformity, numbness, severe pain or swelling, or the inability move a joint or limb or bear weight.
 Your doctor may need to immobilize the injury.
 Physical therapy may be recommended.
 Some sports injuries require surgery in order to repair the damage.

-As part of our sports medicine services, Dignity Health - St. Rose Dominican provides care for a variety of sports injuries in the Greater Las Vegas and Henderson area.
+As part of our sports medicine services, Dignity Health - St. Rose Dominican provides care for a variety of sports injuries in Las Vegas and Henderson, NV.